lsst/rtn-028/index.rst

 Using ``perf`` to profile the DRP pipetasks
 ---------------------------------------

-In order to get additional information on the CPU state while the pipetask jobs are executing, we used the `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`__ tool to gather statistics for various performance counters for each job.
+In order to obtain additional information on the state of the CPU while the pipetask jobs are executing, we used the `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`__ tool to gather statistics from various performance counters for each job.
 Prepending the ``perf stat -d`` command to each pipetask job command line yields output similar to that shown in Figure 9.

 **Figure 9**: ``perf stat -d`` output for a job from a 16 concurrent process run.